21kNabeelUddin/healthlinkwebapp/healthlink_backend/DEPLOYMENT_GUIDE.md

 - **Rate Limiting**: Enable rate limiting in production (`healthlink.rate-limit.enabled=true`).
 Default: 100 requests/minute/user.
 - **CORS**: Update `allowed-origins` in SecurityConfig to whitelist only your mobile app domains.
 - **Database Encryption**: Enable PostgreSQL SSL/TLS (`ssl=true` in JDBC URL) and encrypt database backups.
-- **Network Isolation**: Use Docker networks to isolate backend, database, and external services.
-Only expose necessary ports.
+- **Network Security**: Use firewall rules to restrict access to database and internal service ports.
+Only expose necessary ports (e.g., 8080 for the backend API).
 - **Secrets Management**: Do not commit `.env` files or credentials to version control.
 Use environment-specific secrets injection.

 ### PHI Compliance (HIPAA-like)